alexkev/clg/README.md

 |     `clgc→` | `console.log("%c ", "font-size: 1px; padding: 215px 385px; background-size: 770px 430px; background: no-repeat url(https://i0.wp.com/i.giphy.com/media/ZVik7pBtu9dNS/giphy-downsized.gif?w=770&amp;ssl=1);");`                                                                                                                    |

 ## Release Notes

-Welcome, we are brand new and in beta!
 Feel to free to fork my [repo](https://github.com/alexkev/clg) and if I like it I'll merge it in.

-### Known Issues

-None, we're the new guys.

 ## Enjoy!